III. A North - Central Region

 From Nikopol to Dolna Mitropoliya

-From Nikopol (road 11) to Cherkovitsa to Somovit to Dolni Vit to Milkiovitsa to Gulyantsi (road 118) to Komatevo to Podem to pobeda to Dolna Mitropoliya.
+From Nikopol (road 11) to Cherkovitsa to Somovit to Dolni Vit to Milkiovitsa to Gulyantsi (road 118) to Komatevo to Podem to Pobeda to Dolna Mitropoliya.

 A little information for Dolna Mitropoliya: